Precision metal stamping offers a cost-effective method for producing large quantities of products.

 Precision Metal Stamping Advantages and Disadvantages

-With the option of being highly automated, precision metal stamping can be suitable for large volumes as labor costs decrease as the production size increases.
+With the option of being highly automated, precision metal stamping can be suitable for large volumes as labour costs decrease as the production size increases.

 What is Micro-Precision Metal Stamping?

-Having the ability to manufacture cuts, stamps, folds, and bends, micro-precision stamping supports micro tools.
-The diameter capabilities depend on the machine, common minimum range from .002 to .005 inches.
+Micro-precision stamping can manufacture cuts, stamps, folds, and bends, and support micro tools.
+The diameter capabilities depend on the machine, typical minimum range from .002 to .005 inches.

 These operations use 3D computer software and photo etching technology.